What is this @!#$%#*?!?

 I still don’t get it….

-OK—this is just an excuse for a series of small bits, working within the constraints of modern attention spans.
+OK—this is just an excuse for a series of small bits of entertainment, working within the constraints of modern attention spans.
 Forget all that hifalutin’ stuff; if there’s any “point” being made, hopefully it’s a funny one.

 Give us a break…we’re trying to do something slightly different here.